 When Andy Frye arrived at his local Minneapolis polling place for early voting, he knew he’d worn the wrong shirt.
-He brushed off the New York Times photographers lurking outside, voted, snuck out the back, and returned as they were packing up, this time wearing a T-shirt of his own design: “Dear 2020,” the black tee declared across his chest, in an all-caps, serifed, white font, “Unite the States of America”—“Love, Us.”
+He brushed off the New York Times photographers lurking outside, voted, snuck out the back, and returned as they were packing up, this time wearing a T-shirt of his own design: “Dear 2020,” the black tee declared across his chest, in an all-caps, serifed, white font, “Unite the States of America”—signed, “Love, Us.”

 The publicity moved 80-plus of those shirts in two days.
 Before then, Frye, an independent T-shirt designer, had hesitated to promote them.
 “Between COVID and the riots and everything happening, I just wasn’t sure where people were at.”